sorairolake/nt-time/README.md

 UTC", and is used as timestamps such as [NTFS] and [7z].
 Windows uses a file time to record when an application creates, accesses, or writes to a file.

+> [!IMPORTANT]
-Note that many environments, such as the [Win32 API], may limit the largest value of the file time to "+30828-09-14 02:48:05.477580700 UTC", which is equal to the largest value of a 64-bit signed integer type when represented as an underlying integer value.
-This is the largest file time accepted by the [`FileTimeToSystemTime`] function of the Win32 API.
+> Note that many environments, such as the [Win32 API], may limit the largest
+> value of the file time to "+30828-09-14 02:48:05.477580700 UTC", which is
+> equal to the largest value of a 64-bit signed integer type when represented
+> as an underlying integer value.
+This is the largest file time accepted by the
+> [`FileTimeToSystemTime`] function of the Win32 API.

 ## Usage